areif-dev/fedora_ansible/README.md

 ## Installing

 These playbooks are mostly designed to be run on the local system, rather than on a remote target.
-Therefore, first make sure that [https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#selecting-an-ansible-package-and-version-to-install](Ansible is installed).
+Therefore, first make sure that [Ansible is installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#selecting-an-ansible-package-and-version-to-install).

 Now clone the repo with your preferred branch selected: